cmd-source/cyberplate-MS4/README.md

     - To have a website that is easy to navigate.

-    - To have a website that always users to easily place an order which I can recieve payments from.
+    - To have a website that allows users to easily place an order which I can recieve payments from.

     - To be able to see the orders made by external users ordering from the website.

+    - To be able to add/edit/delete and update products on the website.

 #### Wireframes